pes2324q2-gei-upc/ppf-chat-engine/ChatEngineDesign.md

 4. ChatEngine acknowledges RouteAPIs message.
     - If the ACK fails the RouteAPI should retry the request.
 6. ChatEngine creates a chat room for the route
 7. ChatEngine joins the driver to the chat room
+    - If ChatEngine does not have the user info it requests it to the UserAPI
 8. ChatEngine sends a msg through WS to notify the driver joined a chat room.
-9. App adds the room to the cached data.

 **User Joins Route - Sequence Diagram:**
 1. User joins a route, requests RouteAPI to join the route.